Skip to content

 RETURNS DESCRIPTION

-A Generator that yields a random batch of data every time is is
+A Generator that yields a random batch of data.

 YIELDS DESCRIPTION